The Glucose Never Lies®

 The Glucose Never Lies

-Second, in the spirit of science, I need to provide the John Pemberton of 2008 with credible information.
-A source that goes beyond what to do.
-Getting deep into the physiological, biochemical and psychological weeds to explain why things work.
+Second, in the spirit of science, I need to provide the John Pemberton of 2008 (when, upon diagnosis, I was desperately looking for help), a source that goes beyond the basics.
+A source getting deep into the physiological, biochemical, and psychological weeds to explain why things work.

 Both Grace and Jude will likely want this deep insight if they get my curious and nerdy mind.